-Gettysburg, Pennsylvania has been a popular tourist and historical destination ever since the guns were stilled in July of 1863.
+Gettysburg, Pennsylvania has been a popular tourist and historical destination ever since July of 1863.

 The images on this website are taken from a guidebook to the Civil War battlefield entitled Historic Views of Gettysburg.
 My copy of this book is in rough shape without a cover or any other identifying marks and probably has pages missing.
 Its size is 11.75 inches by 9.25 inches.
 It has been in my family for years.

 Also see my section Tipton's Photos at Devil's Den.

 The front cover shows an engraving of the "High Water Mark" monument and the "copse of trees."

 Illustrations in Half-Tone of all the Monuments, Important Views and Historical Places on the Gettysburg Battlefield

 Published by J. I. Mumper and R. C. Miller,

 Custodian of the Jennie Wade House, Gettysburg, Pa.